fknives/Experiment-Shorebird/README.md

 ```

 Download via:

 ![QR Code for APK](download_qr.jpg)

 First launch you should see an incorrect text.
 Second launch it should update to the correct patched version.
+(After swiping away from recents)

 ## Local development